 I also did lots of research and wrote a blog post about what time of day birds feed here.
 Do check it out as I analyzed the data and found some really cool insights!

-You see, there’s plenty of interesting behaviors and caveats to discuss on the best time of day for bird watching.
+You see, there are plenty of interesting behaviors and caveats to discuss on the best time of day for bird watching.
 Here’s some information I have compiled for you (and even for myself!):

 The Best Time Of The Day For Bird Watching: Early Mornings